NTMNathan/NTMNathan/README.md

 # Hi, I'm Nate! 👋

 I am a developer and occasional YouTuber who likes creating awesome stuff and is the owner of NTM Central, a brand group consisting of NTM Development, NTM Games and NTM MC.
-Living in NSW Australia, I've been programming for about 4 years full time now and I love it.
+Living in Australia, I've been programming for about 4 years full time now and I love it.
 Outside of doing that kind of stuff I am either gaming, going to the beach or travelling.

 # Facts
 - Currently 20 years old.
 Studying game development and graphic design for education.